ros2/ros2_documentation/source/Installation/Dashing/Install-Connext-University-Eval.rst

 RTI University Program
 ----------------------

-University research and classroom users are eligible for a free academic license through the `RTI University Program <https://www.rti.com/free-trial/university-program>`__.
+University researchers and classroom users may be eligible for a free academic license through the `RTI University Program <https://www.rti.com/free-trial/university-program>`__.
-This includes an extendable full-year license to the unabridged version of Connext DDS Secure, which includes diagnostic tools and layered services.
+This includes a one-year (renewable) license to the unabridged version of Connext DDS Secure, which includes diagnostic tools and layered services.
+The university license application can be found `here <https://www.rti.com/free-trial/university-program>`__.

 RTI Connext DDS Evaluation